Information on this site is for the class of 2020. Information for the class of 2021 will be available May 2017.

 so there is no need to buy or rent a refrigerator.
 The microwave has a capacity of .6 cubic feet and a

 You will be notified of your room and roommate assignment in late July.
 Assignments are made without regard to race, religion, sexual orientation or national origin.
 We do not assign siblings or friends as roommates.
 We wait until we receive the Housing and Dining Application from a majority of students in order to match students based on responses.
 Although we try to honor all preferences, this is not always possible.
 When you get your roommate assignment, please reach out to your roommate so you can start getting to know one another.
 When you arrive on campus, you and your roommate will complete an agreement that will help define some expectations for how you will use the room.

 What to Bring

 For ideas about what to bring to campus and what to leave at home, please visit our website.
 Also, remember to contact your roommate to coordinate outfitting your room … so you don’t end up with two televisions.

 Housing for Special Needs

 Any medical or physical considerations that require special accommodations should be provided in writing from your doctor to the Student Health Service.
 All inquiries will be reviewed by the appropriate university official.
 Please review the process at RLH page for special needs.

-The Healthy Living Community is for residents who desire — and agree to maintain — a substance–free environment and promote a healthy student lifestyle.
-With the support of Residence Life and Housing, residents in the Healthy Living Community collaborate with hall staff members and other residents to promote health and wellbeing in the building and across campus.
-In addition to the Housing Agreement, residents must abide by a Healthy Living Covenant whereby they agree to these standards, including not using alcohol or other drugs in the residential environment.
+The Substance Free Living Community is for residents who desire — and agree to maintain — a substance– free environment and promote a healthy student lifestyle.
+With the support of Residence Life and Housing, residents in the Substance Free Living Community collaborate with hall staff members and other residents to promote health and wellbeing in the building and across campus.
+In addition to the Housing Agreement, residents must abide by a Substance Free Living Covenant whereby they agree to these standards, including not using alcohol or other drugs in the residential environment.

 Quiet Living Community